Skip to content

 Our Story

-Our family has lived on this beautiful 18th century farm for over 100 years.
-Situated in Dunsop Bridge at the heart of the Forest of Bowland an area of Outstanding Natural Beauty.
+Our family has lived on this beautiful 18th century farm since 1906.
+Situated in Dunsop Bridge at the heart of the Forest of Bowland National Landscape.

 The farm is part of the King’s Whitewell Estate, when you visit the Forest of Bowland area, you’ll understand why the Queen regards it as one of her favourite places to visit having actually welcomed Her Majesty to the farm in 1989